-Figure 24 - Off-peak service enhancements
+Figure 25 - Off-peak Service Enhancements

-6.2 Paratransit Service (A-Ride)
+6.2 PARATRANSIT SERVICE (A-RIDE)

-Paratransit services continue to be a top priority for TheRide, designed to meet the needs of an aging community.
-Population projections indicate that continued growth in the seniors population will continue through about 2030, then slow to about one percent annually.
-During this same period, however, the average age of a senior will continue to increase, with significant growth on the over-85 age cohort, who typically have lower travel rates, but increased accessibility needs.
+Paratransit services continue to be a top priority for TheRide, designed to meet the needs of an aging community that will likely have more disabilities that make using fixed-route services challenging.
+Population projections indicate that continued growth in the senior population will continue through about 2030, then slow to about one percent annually.
+During this same period, however, the average age of a senior will continue to increase, with significant growth in the over-85 age cohort, who typically have lower travel rates but increased accessibility needs.